influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/query_language/data_exploration.md

 <br>
 <br>
-# The Time Zone Clause
+# The Time Zone clause

 The `tz()` clause returns the UTC offset for the specified timezone.